mlz-ictrl/nicos/doc/source/setups.rst

    - around 300: 'innermost' optional stuff (cci3he/4he inserts, cold-end-sample
      rotation,...)

-   If more than one choice is offered by a setupfile, they should have different priorities (with the less common/sensible option getting a smaller number).
+   If more than one choice is offered by a setup file, they should have different priorities (with the less common/sensible option getting a smaller number).

 .. _setup-monitor_blocks: